IBMDeveloperMEA/Loan-Bank-Transactions-Cognos-Embedded/README.md

 ### Creating First Visualization

-There are multiple way to create visualizations in **Cognos Embedded Dashbaord**.
+There are multiple way to create visualizations in **Cognos Dashbaord Embedded**.
 First one is by draggind and dropping the field that we want to work with into the canvas.
 Drag and drop **Loan Purpose** and then **Loan Amont** (Make sure to drag Loan Amount into Loan Purpose since we want to use these fields together).In this case the service will autimatically choose a suitable visualization.

   <img width="1280" alt="Screen Shot 2021-07-13 at 12 04 59 PM" src="https://user-images.githubusercontent.com/15332386/125415684-0eb418b9-52fe-43dd-9f75-40fd3582fc1c.png">